Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 subdomain vs subdirectory

 As your website grows and gains popularity, you will want to reach a broader audience.
-This is the best business mantra for any online business or even for just informative websites that want to build more audience.
+This is the best business mantra for any online business or even for informative websites that want to build a bigger audience.
 And language is certainly a barrier when it comes to reaching different strata of audience.

 And the best way you can cater to people of other languages is to have a multilingual website.
 Now, you have access to a variety of audiences.

-You might have seen it yourself when big brands have multiple websites finished in different languages respective to their target audience.
+You might have seen it yourself when big brands have multiple websites finished in different languages that are appropriate for their target audience.
 Some sites even allow you to change the country code, and the content will be changed to the native language of that country.

 The dilemma that website owners have when planning a multilingual approach is whether to use subdomains or folders.
 In this article, we will help you make the right choice.